-The results obtained from the Phoenix™ are in good agreement with the expected results for the individual compounds, and took half the time required for conventional muffle furnace.
+The results obtained from the Phoenix™ are in good agreement with the expected results for the individual compounds and took half the time required for a conventional muffle furnace.
 Time taken for additional operator actions, such as the application of a hot plate or Bunsen burner, is not included in the time for the traditional muffle furnace.

 Since leaving an open flame as such is not possible, constant operator attention is required for this step.
 Conversely, it is possible to perform the sulfating/ashing step using sulfuric acid with the help of the Phoenix™ SAO, thus minimizing the amount of operator attention as well as providing a safer lab environment.

 The Phoenix™ complies with the prerequisites of USP <281> and <733>.
 In addition, it provides a convenient analysis approach with a high level of accuracy.
 Furthermore, the system is operator-friendly, thanks to its safety and automated nature.